ImageMagick v6 Examples --

 [IM Output] [IM Output] [IM Output]

-The creation of the white highlight was done using a "-negate" to ensure the whole image is actually white.
-This was used to avoid a major bug in the "-blur" operator, which has now been fixed in IM version 6.2.4.
+The creation of the white highlight was done using "-negate" to ensure the whole image is actually white.
+This was used to avoid a bug in the "-blur" operator, which has now been fixed in IM version 6.2.4.
 See Blur with Transparency Bug for more details of this old bug.

 convert moon_crescent.png -fx 0 -channel A -blur 0x7 \